-2. Provide a title for your Goods Movement from NI to GB to help you to recognise it:
+2. Provide a title for your Goods Movement from NI to GB that will help you recognise it:

 3. Select the Goods Movement Type that you require from the drop-down menu:

 4. Enter the planned shipping date and time in the format DD/MM/YYYY HH:MM:SS